monero-project/monero/ANONYMITY_NETWORKS.md

 forwarded to `monerod` localhost port 30000.
 These addresses will be shared with outgoing peers, over the same network type, otherwise the peer will not be notified of the peer address by the proxy.

+### Wallet RPC

+An anonymity network can be configured to forward incoming connections to a `monerod` RPC port - which is independent from the configuration for incoming P2P anonymity connections.
+The anonymity network (Tor/i2p) is [configured in the same manner](#configuration), except the localhost port must be the RPC port (typically 18081 for mainnet) instead of the p2p port:

+> HiddenServiceDir /var/lib/tor/data/monero
+> HiddenServicePort 18081 127.0.0.1:18081

+Then the wallet will be configured to use a Tor/i2p address:
+> `--proxy 127.0.0.1:9050`
+> `--daemon-address rveahdfho7wo4b2m.onion`

+The proxy must match the address type - a Tor proxy will not work properly with i2p addresses, etc.

+i2p and onion addresses provide the information necessary to authenticate and encrypt the connection from end-to-end.
+If desired, SSL can also be applied to the connection with `--daemon-address https://rveahdfho7wo4b2m.onion` which requires a server certificate that is signed by a "root" certificate on the machine running the wallet.
+Alternatively, `--daemon-cert-file` can be used to specify a certificate to authenticate the server.

+Proxies can also be used to connect to "clearnet" (ipv4 addresses or ICANN domains), but `--daemon-cert-file` _must_ be used for authentication and encryption.

 ### Network Types